addap/hazel/README.md

    + Domain: `iEff Σ` is the type of protocols.
    + Protocols: `iEff_bottom` is the empty protocol and `iEff_sum` denotes the sum over protocols.
+ - [theories/protocol_agreement.v](theories/protocol_agreement.v): Introduction and
+   study of the protocol agreement judgement.
    + Ordering: `iEff_le` is a pre order relation on protocols.
- - [theories/protocol_agreement.v](theories/protocol_agreement.v): Introduction and
-   study of the protocol agreement judgment.

 ## Reasoning Rules / Logic